-Building up wealth may not seem possible when struggling to stay within budget each month.
-That said, there are some simple things you can do to put yourself on a healthy financial track and look forward to a brighter financial future.
+Put yourself on a healthy financial track and look forward to a brighter financial future.

 If you want a better handle on your finances, make smarter spending decisions and derail those impulse buys for good.
 Compulsive shopping can put a big dent in your finances and make it almost impossible to reach your savings goals each month.
 Recognize your triggers and work on breaking the cycle to protect those hard-earned dollars.

-#4: Set realistic financial goals
+Set realistic financial goals

 Figure out what you want and go for it.
 Set specific savings goals for each month and hold yourself accountable by logging your contributions in a spreadsheet or using a budgeting app to track your progress.
 The act of setting a goal can motivate you to make the changes you need on a day-to-day basis.
-Talk to a financial advisor or financial planner if you need help figuring out where you stand with your current cash flow situation and what types of goals really are feasible.
+Talk to a financial advisor or financial planner if you need help figuring out where you stand with your current cash flow situation and what types of short-term financial goals are really feasible.

 Think about the bigger picture when you’re putting together a budget or setting a savings goal.
 Recognizing wants of the moment versus needs in the future can make it easier to manage money effectively for the long haul.
 Be prepared to make sacrifices in the short-term and understand the tradeoffs when making bigger purchasing decisions.
-It’s easier to build wealth when you accept the fact the short-term pain nets a long-term gain.
+It’s easier to build wealth when you accept the fact that the short-term pain nets a long-term gain.

+Do you have any short-term financial goals?
 What are your favorite money management tips?
 Where do you trip up on your budget?
 We’d love to hear from you in the comments below.

 More personal finance tips